legendarycode3/todo-list-smart-contract/README.md

 A To-Do List smart contract(decentralized), that securely manages tasks on the blockchain.
 * It allows users to create tasks, assign unique IDs.
 * It supports toggle completion status.
+* Can retrieve their personal task list without relying on a

 ## 📌 Features
 * ****Immutability:**** Once deployed, the code cannot be altered, ensuring the rules of the to-do list remain constant.